Cloud Performance Testing

-At Superb Internet Corp., not only are we one of the world’s oldest web hosts (in business since 1996), but we are also the world’s most experienced virtualized hosting expert, as we were the very first to offer Virtual Private Server (VPS) – the predecessor to today’s cloud - commercial hosting in 1999.
-Being a recognized and well known innovator and leader in the industry - always staying true to our motto, “Ahead of the Rest”® - meant we set a very high standard to meet when it came to cloud hosting: equal or better performance and functionality than dedicated, practically limitless real-time scalability, coupled with true 100% uptime.
+At Superb Internet Technologies, Inc., not only are we one of the world’s oldest web hosts (in business since 1996), but we are also the world’s most experienced virtualized hosting expert, as we were the very first to offer Virtual Private Server (VPS) – the predecessor to today’s cloud - commercial hosting in 1999.
+In short, we’ve been doing cloud hosting for more than 20 years, including for nearly a decade before the term was even coined.
+Being a recognized and well known innovator and leader in the industry - always staying true to our motto, “Ahead of the Rest”® - meant we set a very high standard to meet when it came to the Superb Cloud, which was designed as a true decentralized, 100% uptime platform from day 1: equal or better performance and functionality to dedicated servers, practically limitless real-time scalability, no bottlenecks or any centralized dependencies, and, of course, true 100% uptime.

-After nearly 10 years of development, our Superb Cloud platform was released in 2014.
-(Yes, it took much longer than we’d have liked.
-But, we were determined to provide a true 100% uptime, better-than-dedicated-in-every-way cloud, vs. simply mislabeled non-HA (not high availability) VPS service as cloud or otherwise provide something that is not a true 100% uptime and unrestricted functionality, equal performance to dedicated hardware, cloud.)
+After nearly 10 years of development, our Superb Cloud platform was released in 2013.
+(Yes, it took much longer than we would have liked.
+But, we were determined to provide a true 100% uptime, better-than-dedicated-in-every-way cloud.)

-In this report we present illustrative data compiled over a 90 day period in late 2015.
-We leave the decision and ultimate interpretation of the results and what it means to you – our valued and respected customer or prospective customer.
+In this report, we present illustrative data compiled over a 7-day period.
+We leave the decision and ultimate interpretation of the results and what it means - to you, our valued and respected customers and/or prospective customers.

 Cloud Hosting Comparison Basis

-The table below illustrates the accounts that were used in the testing.
-We have matched up comparable features as much as possible; however, as you can see, there are some differences in the configuration – and even more so in price, due to the lack of standardization in cloud hosting services.
+The table below illustrates the accounts that are used in the testing.
+We have matched up comparable features as much as possible; however, as you can see, there are some differences in the configuration – and even more so in price, due to the lack of standardization in cloud hosting services

 Our goal: Real world tests – real world results.
 Plain and simple.